Frequently asked questions

 Where are you located?

-The cost of mediation is typically shared between the parties.
+The cost of family mediation is typically shared between the parties.
 The fee for a full day (8 hrs.) session is $520 per party.
-Additional fees for travel greater than 100 miles may apply.

 How many sessions of mediation are needed?